-Minimal slash removed form a river therefore posing a risk of blocking or damming the river or damaging downstream infrastructure.
+Minimal slash removed from a river therefore posing a risk of blocking or damming the river or damaging downstream infrastructure.

-Trees have been left tanding, where extraction would have been difficult and added non-etrievable slash into the river.
+Trees have been left standing, where extraction would have been difficult and added non-retrievable slash into the river.
 Harvesting trees from either side of the river also minimises damage to the riparian margins.